 Mafia 2 isn’t all bad though and it does offer something of worth for those who are patient enough to put up with its issues.
 For starters, the world itself is very immersive.
-Seriously I have yet to play a game quite as immersive as Mafia 2.
+Seriously I have yet to play an open world third person shooter quite as immersive as Mafia 2.
 It seriously feels like taking a step back to the 50’s.
 The city itself is very well designed.
 The weather change is also brilliant.
 It feels like the entire city changes when you move on to the next time period.
 You start in what I presume to be the mid 1940’s around winter time and later on find yourself in the 1950’s mid summer.
 Heck even the cars change.

 You can also listen to the radio when you’re driving.
 Sure it’s not a completely new concept and the music isn’t anything incredible (it’s not video game music) but it really gets you immersed in the time period with songs like Dean Martin’s “Let it snow” playing in the background when you first arrive in Empire Bay.
 In addition, the radio likes to make many references to modern culture claiming that such ideas are ridiculous.
 There is even a stealth section where I overheard the guards saying “you know what would be cool?
 If we had a TV program which we could interact with, we could use a controller to move around, it would be so cool” and the other guard makes a snarky remark insisting that it will never happen.